 - Completes the Dependent Care Reimbursement Form which includes:

 - Name(s) and age(s) of qualifying individuals for whom care was provided

 - Dates of service provided

 - Amount to be reimbursed

 Note: An original paid bill or a receipt from the dependent care provider must be attached to the form.

 - Attaches the Dependent Care Reimbursement form and original receipts to the travel expense form.

-Business and personal telephone calls made while traveling internationally will be reimbursed up to $10 per trip without receipts.
-An original receipt (hotel bill or telephone bill) is required for telephone charges in excess of $10 per trip.
+Business and personal telephone calls made while traveling internationally will be reimbursed up to $10 per day without receipts.
+An original receipt (hotel bill or telephone bill) is required for telephone charges in excess of $10 per day.

 Other Miscellaneous Expenses

 Incidental expenses, such as bridge toll charges, parking fees, and excess baggage handling charges, require receipts when the costs exceed $10.
 Laundry and dry-cleaning services are allowed when expenditures are supported by out-of-town receipts and are reasonable in nature.